CMSgov/bcda-ssas-app/README.md

 # Test

 The SSAS can be tested by running `make unit-test`.
-You can also use the repo-wide commands `make test` and `make unit-test`, which will run tests against the entire repo, including the SSAS code.
+You can also use the repo-wide command `make test`, which will run tests against the entire repo, including the SSAS code.
 Some tests are designed to be only run as needed, and are excluded from `make` by a build tag.
 To include one of these test suites, follow the instructions at the top of the test file.

 # Integration Testing